networknext/next/docs/setup_dev_environment.md

 Disconnect from the OpenVPN client.

 Run `next ping` again.
-The command should time out and not display a pong. _The network next REST API is only accessible from your VPN._
+The command should now time out and not display a pong.

+_The network next REST API is only accessible from your VPN._

 9. Verify portal is up and operating correctly.

+Connect to your OpenVPN client once again.

+Navigate to: ...
 _todo: once the portal is ready_